If I had a nickel for each time someone asked, “Should I take a probiotic with SIBO?” I might be a millionaire.

 Remember, there is a difference between probiotics and prebiotics.

-While some sources will tell you to only use a probiotic that contains prebiotics, you must know that for those with SIBO, this is not always the best strategy.
+While some sources will tell you to only use a probiotic that contains prebiotics, you must know that for those with SIBO, this is rarely the best strategy.

 Personal Probiotic Usage Update in 2020